The new Xbox Adaptive Controller will make gaming accessible to people with a broad range of disabilities.

 I felt at home for the first time, like I was really at home.

-The hospital, which specializes in rehabilitation for patients with spinal cord and brain injuries, has been testing the new Xbox controller as part of its Adaptive Gaming Program.
+The hospital, which specializes in rehabilitation for patients with spinal cord and brain injuries, tested the new Xbox controller as part of its Adaptive Gaming Program.
 The program started three years ago, after a new patient who was a passionate gamer arrived at the hospital.
 The young man was depressed and unwilling to take part in his therapy sessions.
 If he couldn't game, he told his primary therapist, he didn't see the point in doing anything.

 The therapist reached out to Erin Muston-Firsch, an assistive technology specialist at the hospital, and asked if she could help.
 Working with the hospital's rehabilitation engineer, Muston-Firsch put together a crude customized gaming setup for the young man.
 It